jacobsilver2/MusicVenueManager/README.md

 # Installation Guide
 Fork and clone the repo.
 Make sure to run bundle install after downloading.
 You can run a server by typing in thin start --ssl into the command line.

+# Contributing
+We love pull requests from everyone.

+Fork, then clone the repo:

+git clone git@github.com:jacobsilver2/MusicVenueManager.git
+Push to your fork and submit a pull request.

+At this point you're waiting on us.
+We like to at least comment on pull requests within three business days (and, typically, one business day).
+We may suggest some changes or improvements or alternatives.

 # Licensing Statement
 Copyright 2018 Jacob Silver